cs1302uga/cs1302-ce08/README.md

    simple class names for classes in the `cs1302.shapes` package.
 Please write down the FQN for any classes in other packages.

-1. Why are some methods in the source code not listed on the API documentation website?
+1. Why does the list of methods in the source code not differ from those listed on the API documentation website?

 **CHECKPOINT**